8LWXpg/PowerToysRun-FirefoxBookmark/README.md

 ## Settings

+These settings allows support for other Firefox based browser.

 ### Path to "Profiles" folder

 The path after `%APPDATA%` and before `Profiles`, check about:profiles in browser.
 Take Firefox as example: